mikey247/Mike-s-Desk/README.md

-# Mike-s-Desk is a pet project of mine, i aim to build a full blog where i write about a range of topics aimed at helping to give beginners in software direction by helping them understand common concepts.
+# Mike-s-Desk is a pet project of mine, i aim to build a full blog where i write about a range of topics aimed at giving beginners in software direction that i never had by helping them understand common concepts in the world of software development.